nathanboktae/aria-listbox/README.md

 #### `selection-changed` Event

 `aria-selected` will fire a `selection-changed` event whenever the selection changes.
-The `selection` property will contain the new selection, either as a single element with single selection, or a `NodeList` when using multiselect.
+The `selection` property will contain the new selection.
+For multiselect, this is a `NodeList`, and additionally `removed` or `added` will be set to the `HTMLElement` that was added or removed from the selection.

 ### Installation